ZhangYW18/spotlight/README.md

 [Twitter Sentiment Analysis](https://github.com/ZhangYW18/AppliedTextMining)

-If you intend to run spotlight on your own machine, you may need to produce model.h5/tokenizer.pkl using this repo first and put it under index/static/models first.
+If you intend to run spotlight on your own machine, you may need to produce model.h5 and tokenizer.pkl using this repo first and put it under path index/static/models.

 ## Examples